Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

 Working in Python
 ^^^^^^^^^^^^^^^^^

-Some of the course will require programming in Python, which you should be familiar with from “Informatik”.
+Some of the course will require programming in Python, which you should be familiar with from “Grundlagen der Informatik”.
 To open a Python Script, click on File -> New File -> Python Script (picture 1).
 Just as with the R environment, there are again 4 sections (picture 2).

 * In the red frame you have the python script. **As soon as you run the python script, the 3 other panels change to python settings**.
 * In blue you have the python environment where all your variables are stored.
 * In yellow the files/plots/packages/help are presented.
 * In the pink frame is the console, which is now a Python environment.
 This is also displayed on the top left corner of the console and the environment (green frames picture 2).

 To exit the Python environment you have to enter :code:`exit` into the console (picture 3).
 Once you exit the Python environment, the environment (blue frame picture 4), the files/plots/packages/help panel (yellow frame picture 4) and the console (pink frame picture 4) return to their R settings.
 Again, this can be seen in the top left corner of the console and the environment (green frames picture 4).
-Please note that the script panel (red frame picture 4) still shows a Python Script and when you run the script again, the environment will change to Python settings once again.
+Please note that the script panel (red frame picture 4) still shows a Python Script and when you run the script again, the environment will change back to Python settings.

 |P1| |P2| |P3| |P4|